 We know you’re busy and that sometimes it can hard to mesh your hectic lifestyle with healthy eating.

-The biggest mealtime issue people run into while eating paleo is finding good paleo breakfasts that aren’t made just of eggs.
-Sure, eggs are great, but there is a whole slew of options available to you if you’re willing to look for them.
+The biggest issue people run into while eating paleo is finding good paleo breakfasts that aren’t made just of eggs.
+Sure, eggs are great, but there are a whole load of other options available to you if you’re fed up of eggs.

-The best recipes are both delicious AND simple, and don’t require the skills of a molecular gastronomist to be put together.
+The best recipes are both delicious AND simple.
+They don’t require the skills of a molecular gastronomist.
 That’s why we’ve put together this list of five quick and simple paleo breakfast recipes that you can use when you’re in a hurry.
 If you want, you can even enjoy these meals at any time during the day (because, let’s be honest, any time is a good time for breakfast).

 5 Paleo Diet Breakfast Recipes

-- Make sure you have your fillings prepared and ready to go, along with your eggs beaten
+- Make sure you have your fillings prepared and your eggs beaten.

-- Heat a non-stick pan over medium heat, add the Paleo oil of your choice
+- Heat a nonstick pan over medium heat and add the paleo oil of your choice.

-- Once pan and oil are heated, pour beaten eggs into the pan
+- Once the pan and oil are hot, pour the beaten eggs into the pan.

-- As the edges around the pan begin to harden first, use your spatula to flatten them out.
-While doing this, also turn the pan to make the runny center part of the eggs move outward to the corners to cook as well.
+- As the edges around the pan begin to harden, use your spatula to flatten them out.
+While doing this, turn the pan to make the runny center part of the eggs move outto the corners.

-- After a few minutes, most of the egg should be cooked evenly, with perhaps a bit of slightly runny egg left in the middle of the pan
+- After a few minutes, most of the egg should be cooked, with perhaps a bit of slightly runny egg left in the middle of the pan.

-- Using your spatula and tilting your pan to help the process, fold one half of the omelet over the other
+- Using your spatula and tilting your pan, fold one half of the omelet over the other.

 - Eat and enjoy!

-- Take large mixing bowl and add flours, cinnamon and baking soda and mix
+- Take large mixing bowl and add flours, cinnamon, and baking soda.
+Mix.

 - Cooking oil of your choice